alt440/Recipe_Storage/README.md

 # Recipe_Storage
 Tool to store recipes and search for recipes having particular ingredients

+This project has the purpose to make me practice the common design patterns as well as the use of JSON.

 # License

 The Gson software does not belong to me.
 Here is the license pertaining to the Gson software copied from Gson's Github page.